cloudfoundry/docs-bosh/content/terminology.md

 An encapsulation of software and configuration that BOSH can deploy to the cloud.
 You can think of a deployment as the state of a collection of VMs: what software is on them, what resources they use, and how these are orchestrated.
 Even though BOSH creates the deployment using ephemeral resources, the deployment is stable in that BOSH re-creates VMs that fail and otherwise works to keep your software running.
 BOSH also manages persistent disks so that state (for example, database data files) can survive when VMs are re-created.
 Combination of a deployment manifest, stemcells, and releases is portable across different clouds with minimal changes to the deployment manifest.
 See [What is a Deployment?](deployment.md).

 ---
+## Deployment manifest (or just manifest) {: #manifest }

+A YAML file that identifies one or more releases, stemcells and specifies how to configure them for a given deployment.

+---
 ## Director {: #director }

 The main BOSH component that coordinates the Agents and responds to user requests and system events.
 The Director is the orchestrator of deployments.